trimstray/nginx-admins-handbook/README.md

 These are definitely the best assets for us and in the first place you should seek help there.

+Moreover, in order to improve your knowledge please see [Books](#books) chapter.
+It contains top literature on NGINX.

 ## Why I Created This Handbook

 For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
 I think, the configuration you provided should work without any talisman.
 That's why I created this repository.